pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 The Mirror Tool has the same interface as the Clip Tool for editing the mirroring plane (including in VR); refer to :ref:`the Clip Tool documentation<ug-clip-tool>` for details.
-For example, you can rotate the plane to mirror vertically instead of horizontally as shown here.
+For example, you can rotate the plane to mirror vertically instead of horizontally as shown here (which is actually the same as rotating the Mirrored model).

 Translating the mirroring plane results in the primary selection moving to compensate.
-Additionally, all secondary selections are mirrored across the same plane, so they will move to the other side of it.
+Additionally, all secondary selections are mirrored across the same plane, so they will move to the other side of it (which is actually the same as translating all of them).

 Note that a Mirrored model that is translated from its original position after conversion behaves differently because the mirroring is applied in the Mirrored